sqlsizer/ps-sqlsizer/README.md

 A PowerShell module for managing data in Microsoft SQL Server and Azure SQL databases.

-The core feature is ability to find desired subset from the database.

-It has following properties:
+The core feature is ability to find desired subset from the database and the feature has following properties:

  - No database or subset size limitation
  - No primary key size limitation.
 It can handle any size of primary key (e.g. even with 8 colums and any types)
  - Time complexity related to the size of subset in "most cases" (to be verified and analyzed)